Learning Goal-Oriented Vision-and-Language Navigation with Self-Improving Demonstrations at Scale: Appendix

 \section{Appendix}

 We first describe the implementation details of our experiments in Section~\ref{sec_1}, including pretraining objectives and details of Self-Improving Demonstrations experiments.
-In Section~\ref{sec_2}, we provide detailed experiments about transferring SID to language-guided tasks and the effects of caption styles.
+In Section~\ref{sec_2}, we provide detailed experiments about transferring the learned SID exploration priors to vision-language navigation tasks and the effects of caption styles.
 Section~\ref{sec_3} presents the experimental details of downstream navigation tasks.
 Section~\ref{sec_4} visualizes our navigation trajectories towards the target.
-Section~\ref{sec_5} discusses some limitations of our SID method.
+In Section~\ref{sec_5}, we discuss some potential limitations of our SID method.